 6.10 Identification of Property Acquired.
 Real property should be identified with appropriate signs as to the Federal Aid program under which the property was acquired.
 The appropriate Federal Aid program symbol may be used for this purpose.
 If the areas are open to the public, provisions must be made to inform the public of the location, boundaries, and any restrictions on use.

-For more information about this chapter, contact the Division of Policy and Programs in the Office of Wildlife and Sport Fish Restoration Programs.
-For more information about this Website, contact Krista Bibb in the Division of Policy and Directives Management.
+For more information about this chapter, contact the Office of Wildlife and Sport Fish Restoration Programs.
+For more information about this website, contact Krista Bibb in the Division of Policy, Performance, and Management Programs.